Kade-Donohoue/Manga-Bot/README.md

 # **Change Logs**

+## Change Log v0.1.8 (HotFix)
+- change pupeteer back to be headless
+- fixed tokenSample.json with new data

 ## Change Log v0.1.8
 - Added userCategories that the user can use to sort manga and show feed of just certain categories
 - added option to not load icon when Fetching Manga data